-USSPM 3B; CPP1 Tips on Implementation Clearly define distinctions between financial products.
-Assign a unique ID to clients, as well as a unique account number for each product order-and ensure they are linked-to accurately track usage.
+Measure uptake of discrete financial products (e.g., credit vs. savings vs. insurance) to ensure women are accessing products that meet diverse needs.
 Disaggregate data between compulsory and voluntary products.
 This type of analysis can also be done alongside measuring average number of products per client to give a fuller sense of product usage.
-However, when looking at the pure number of products, it is important to note that more products is not necessarily better for clients (for example, multiple loans may mean that the client is accessing different types of credit to meet different needs-business, education, emergency-however it could also mean that the size of the loan is not appropriate for her needs).
-PRODUCT DIVERSITY LOAN PERFORMANCE AND INSURANCE USAGE Measuring uptake of discrete financial products (e.g., credit vs. savings vs. insurance) may require additional investment in MIS.
-However, this is one of the clearest indicators to ensure women are accessing products that meet their diverse needs.
-Pilot Findings At Finance Trust, 74% of men were using two or more voluntary products versus only 55% of women.
+However, when looking at the pure number of products, it is important to note that more products is not necessarily better for clients (for example, multiple loans may mean that the client is accessing different types of credit to meet different needs-business, education, emergency however it could also mean that the size of the loan is not appropriate for her needs).
+Beta Findings At Finance Trust, 74% of men were using two or more voluntary products versus only 55% of women.
 These findings led to a deeper analysis by lending methodology to better understand the effects of compulsory savings on voluntary product uptake.